google/codeworld/README.md

 Build and Deployment
 ====================

-Building and running CodeWorld can be a lengthy process.
-Most of it is automated using the installation scripts in the root directory.
-The step by step instructions are as
+Building and running CodeWorld can be a lengthy process, but is automated using the installation scripts in the root directory, which work on most forms of Linux, including Debian, Ubuntu, RedHat, and CentOS.
+The step by step instructions are as follows:
-follows:

 0. Read the caveats, explained below.
 1. Change to the root directory of the project.